lenhatquang2512/kalman_filter_test/README.md

 `python kf_scratch.py`

 and change whether to run main, example or robot_estimate function.
 Each of those function corresponds to those data example files mentioned above.
-The main function just randomly generate the data in the code so no data file will be provided.
+The main function just randomly generates the data in the code so no data file will be provided.